NelsonAPenn/todos/README.md

 ## Setup:

-Figure it out yourself until I try (maybe someday) to write directions. *Hint, if you're using \*nix, change the paths in node.rs to your home folder and add the release-built executable to `/usr/local/bin`*
+Figure it out yourself until I try (maybe someday) to write directions.

+**Hint**
+- if you're using \*nix:
+  - change the paths in `node.rs` to your home folder
+  - build the project with `cargo build --release`
+  - copy the release-built executable to `/usr/local/bin`.
+  - if you are installing this for the first time: `~/.todos < echo "[]"`.
+If you're updating, skip this step (until I change the directory structure)

 ## Types of Nodes